HugoBlox/theme-academic-cv/content/authors/g_xinwei-lin/_index.md

   url: "https://www.aalto.fi/en"

 # Short bio (displayed in user profile at end of posts)
-bio: Xinwei Lin is a Visiting Doctoral Candidate in the Systems Analysis Laboratory in Aalto University.
+bio: Xinwei Lin is a Visiting Doctoral Researcher in the Systems Analysis Laboratory in Aalto University.

 # List each interest with a dash
 interests: